 3.1.8.6.2.2.
-For the 100 MMscfd custom made amine plant acid gas vent using the hours the amine plant operated for the month, and the appropriate manufacturer-specified VOC emission factor in lb/hr from Table 2 below, based on the results of the most recent CO2 content laboratory analysis and the concurrently measured throughput of the acid gas entering the amine plant contactor at the Simpson Treating Plant.
-If the results of the most recent laboratory analysis and measured throughput do not fall within the scenarios below, the Permittee shall use 0.7 lb/hr or obtain new emission factors from the manufacturer and use those factors as appropriate:
+For the 100 MMscfd custom made amine plant acid gas vent using the hours the amine plant operated for the month, and the appropriate manufacturer-specified VOC emission factor in lb/hr from Table 2 below, based on the results of the most recent CO2 content monitoring analysis and the concurrently measured throughput of the acid gas entering the amine plant contactor at the Simpson Treating Plant.
+If the results of the most recent content analysis and measured throughput do not fall within the scenarios below, the Permittee shall use 0.7 lb/hr or obtain new emission factors from the manufacturer and use those factors as appropriate:

-Table 2 - Emissions from Amine Plant CO2 Vent Stack1
+Table 2 - Emissions from Amine Plant CO2 Vent Stack

-CO2% 6% 6% Winter 2 6.5% 6.5% 8% 8% Winter 2
+CO2% 6% Summer 6% Winter 6.5% Summer 6.5% Winter 8% Summer 8% Winter Gas through Contactor 100 MMscf/d 100 MMscf/d 88.8 MMscf/d 88.8 MMscf/d 79.2 MMscf/d 79.2 MMscf/d Total VOC (lb/hr) 0.62 0.69 0.58 0.65 0.59 0.66

-Summer 2 Summer 2 Winter 2 Summer 2

-Gas 100 100 88.8 88.8 79.2 79.2

-Through MMscf/d MMscf/d MMscf/d MMscf/d MMscf/d MMscf/d

-Contactor

-Total VOC 0.62 0.69 0.58 0.65 0.59 0.66

-(lb/hr)

-1 Source: Red Cedar's December 20, 2011, Synthetic Minor NSR Permit Application.
-Emission factors, reported in tpy, are based on CO_2 content laboratory analysis of the acid gas entering the amine plant contactor and have been converted to lb/hr.
+Source: Red Cedar's December 20, 2011, Synthetic Minor NSR Permit Application.
+Emission factors, reported in tpy, are based on $CO_2$ content analysis of the acid gas entering the amine plant contactor and have been converted to lb/hr.

-2 Summer vs. winter distinction based on ambient temperatures of 90° F and 10° F, respectively.
+$^2$ Summer vs. winter distinction based on ambient temperatures of 90° F and 10° F, respectively.
 Similar to natural gas dehydration units, the amine process is more efficient in colder weather, so more gas can be processed in the winter.